informatics-sa/math-website/README.md

 ## Maintainers
 This website needs people who maintain the data up-to-date.

-TCurrently, there are no maintainers except:
+Currently, there are no maintainers except:
 - Muaath Alqarni
 - Mohammed Shaiban
+- Ali Alsalman
+- Yusuf Alkhalawi

 ## License
 This project is licensed under the GNU General Public License v3.0.